Should You Visit Avignon? Here Are 10 Beautiful Reasons

 Gordes

-Suppose you’re in Avignon in the lavender blooming season (mid-June to mid-August).
-In that case, you may want to go for a day trip to the charming village of Moustiers Sainte Marie instead.
+If you happen to be in Avignon during the lavender blooming season, which typically runs from mid-June to mid-August, you might want to consider a day trip to the enchanting village of Moustiers Sainte Marie.

 Moustiers-Sainte-Marie